drlukeparry/libSLM/README.rst

 With the `setup.py` file included in this example, the `pip install` command will invoke CMake and build the pybind11 module as specified in `CMakeLists.txt`.
+The Cmake flag `BUILD_PYTHON` will be automatically toggled on during the build phase.

 Installation: Python Package